totem-tech/documentation/crowdloan/regulation.md

 #### Collective Investment Schemes

-The funds collected by the Live Accounting Association with regards to the Pledge are not to be managed by third parties and are therefore is not a collective investment scheme.
+The funds collected by the Live Accounting Association (Swiss Verein in formation) with regards to the Pledge are not to be managed by third parties and are therefore is not a collective investment scheme.

 # KYC and AML Regulations